HanPT831/GPT-RE-FT/README.md

 # GPT-RE-FT

 Code for reproducing the GPT-RE with fine-tuned RE representations, EMNLP 2023 paper "[GPT-RE: In-context Learning for Relation Extraction using Large Language Models](http://simaclanthology.org/2023.emnlp-main.214/)".
-For better code readability, this repo only includes GPT-RE-FT, referring to [GPT-RE](https://github.com/YukinoWan/GPT-RE) for other methods.
+For better code readability, this repository includes only the GPT-RE-FT implementation; please refer to [GPT-RE](https://github.com/YukinoWan/GPT-RE) for the remaining methods.
 ```
 GPT-RE-FT
  |-- GPT-RE (Retrieval-Based In-Context Learning)